What Makes a Non-Toxic Natural Cat Toys and Are Plastic Toys OK?

 - Non-Toxic This means everything from the materials to the adhesives keeping it all together will not harm your cat if inhaled or ingested.
 This is crucial when you consider that a cat plays with toys by biting on them sometimes.
 Non-toxic substances are also safer for the environment.

-- Organic/Sustainable Materials The term “organic” is problematic.
+- Organic/Sustainable Material The term “organic” is problematic.
 If you want something truly organic, look for the USDA stamp.
 That means they were made without artificial chemicals like pesticides or ionizing radiation.
 Sustainable materials are made with easily replaceable or inexhaustible resources.
 Bamboo, for example, grows even faster than grass and needs only a third of the water cotton uses.

 - Recycled Materials Steel, cardboard, plastic, paper and glass are all recyclable substances.
 Recycling keeps materials out of landfills and lessens the taxing of the environment for raw materials.
 There is even a type of soft mesh cloth that can be made out of plastic water bottles.